 Using the Wrong Valuation Metrics

-Inaccurate property valuations that overestimate returns or underestimate routine operating expenses can lead to an investor paying more than what a property is really worth.
-While sales price is an important number to be concerned with, investors should pay just as much attention to valuation metrics such as comparable sales, gross rent multiplier, and cap rate.
+Inaccurate property valuations that overestimate returns or underestimate routine valuation metrics such as comparable sales, multiplier, and cap rate.can lead to an investor paying more than what a property is really worth.
+While sales price is an important number to be concerned with, investors should pay just as much attention to

 Comparables sales takes into account the key features of the property you are investing in, such as total building square footage and lot size, number of units and unit mix, type and date of construction, and amenities such as smart home technology.
 Then, comps are run to identify the most recent sales of similar property in the same submarket or neighborhood.